- Latin America

 The tack and style of riding is Western.

-There are four cabins at Hidden Hollow Hideaway each for an individual, couple or family group.
-They are simply furnished but clean and comfortable.
+There are four cabins at Hidden Hollow Hideaway each for an individual, couple or family groups.
+They are simply furnished, clean and comfortable.
 Their Montana heritage is important and the cabins have much of the original furniture and fittings from the 1940s through to 1960s.

-The log cabin (the Pathfinder) has two separate bedrooms with one bathroom (with tub).
+The larger log cabin (the Pathfinder) has two separate bedrooms, one bathroom (with tub) and a living area.
 One room has a double bed; the other a double and single bed.

 The small cabin (the Scout) has a double bed and a single bed in one room plus bathroom.

-The original homestead (the Pioneer) has two bedrooms (one with double bed and the other with double bed and single bed) one bathroom and a separate kitchen.
+The original homestead (the Pioneer) has two bedrooms (one with double bed and the other with double bed and single bed), two bathrooms and a dining area.

 Guests arrive on Sunday and stay six nights departing the following Saturday.